33-Year-Old Outfielder – Free Agent

 Alejandro De Aza Contract Information:

-Signed a minor-league contract with the Athletics in January of 2017.
-Opted out of contract in March of 2017 to become a free agent.
+Signed a minor-league contract with the Nationals in June of 2017.

 To instantly reveal our fantasy analysis of every player – including Alejandro De Aza – simply subscribe now.